thephpleague/route/docs/unstable/controllers.md

 ---
 ## Introduction

 Every defined route requires a `callable` to invoke when dispatched, something that could be described as a controller in MVC.
 By default, Route only imposes that the callable is defined with a specific signature, it is given a request object as the first argument, an associative array of wildcard route arguments as the second argument, and expects a response object to be returned.
-Read more about this in [HTTP](/5.x/http).
+Read more about this in [HTTP](/unstable/http).

-This behaviour can be changed by creating/using a different strategy, read more about strategies [here](/5.x/strategies).
+This behaviour can be changed by creating or using a different strategy, read more about strategies [here](/unstable/strategies).

 ## Defining Controllers

-Defining what controller is invoked when a route is matched is as easy as padding a callable as the the third argument of the `map` method or the second argument of the proxy methods for different request verbs, `get`, `post` etc.
+Defining what controller is invoked when a route is matched is as easy as passing a callable as the third argument of the `map` method or the second argument of the proxy methods for different request verbs, `get`, `post` etc.

 ~~~php
 <?php declare(strict_types=1);